sazr/Computer-Vision-Algorithm-Cheatsheet/concepts.md

 ### Channel
 ##### Short-Description:
 Colour images are composed of 3 channels.
-Each of these channels corresponds to the intensity value of one of the three primary colors.
+Each of these channels correspond to the intensity value of one of the three primary colors.
 ##### Practical application example:
 A BGR image is said to have 3 channels: a blue channel, a green channel and a red channel.
 A gray-scale image has 1 channel.
 ##### When to use: